Consumer Rights and Regulation

 • Fair Credit Reporting Act (FCRA)

-The Fair Credit Reporting Act is the main federal law governing consumer credit-reporting accuracy, access, and dispute rights.
+Fair Credit Reporting Act (FCRA) is the main federal law governing consumer credit-reporting accuracy, access, and dispute rights.

 • Fair Debt Collection Practices Act (FDCPA)

-The Fair Debt Collection Practices Act is the main federal law governing how many third-party debt collectors may behave.
+Main federal law governing how many third-party debt collectors may contact and pursue consumers.

 • Equal Credit Opportunity Act (ECOA)

-The Equal Credit Opportunity Act is the main federal law prohibiting certain kinds of discrimination in consumer credit decisions.
+Equal Credit Opportunity Act (ECOA) is the main federal law prohibiting certain kinds of discrimination in consumer credit decisions.

 • Permissible Purpose

-Permissible purpose is a legally valid reason for a company or institution to access a consumer credit report.
+Permissible purpose means a legally valid reason for a company or institution to access a consumer credit report.

 • Debt Validation